ningpang/ningpang.github.io/_pages/about.md

 [comment]: <> (- 郭爱博, 赵翔, `庞宁`. 一种用于情报快速整编的中文文本分类方法, 2021. )

-🏅 荣誉与基金
+🏅 Award and Grants
 ------
-- 2025 National Natural Science Foundation of China (NSFC) Youth Science Fund (Category C): Key Technology Research on Distributed Relation Knowledge Acquisition and Representation under Resource-Constrained Conditions.
+- 2025: National Natural Science Foundation of China (**NSFC**) Youth Science Fund: Distributed Knowledge Acquisition and Representation under Resource Constraints.

-- 2025 China Command and Control Society Doctoral Thesis Incentive Program (Top 13 nationwide).
+- 2025: **Doctoral Thesis Incentive Program** of Chinese Institute of Command and Control  (Top 13 nationwide).

-- 2024 21st China Information Systems and Applications Conference Excellent Paper Award.
+- 2024: **Excellent Paper** Award of the 21st WISA Conference.

-- 2023 Hunan Province Outstanding Master's Thesis Award.
+- 2023: **Outstanding Master's Thesis** Award of Hunan Province .

-- 2022 Hunan Province Graduate Innovation Project Key Project: Key Technology Research on Knowledge Acquisition and Representation in Dynamic Environments.
+- 2022: Postgraduate Scientific Research Innovation Project of Hunan Province: Research on Knowledge Acquisition and Representation in Dynamic Environments.

-- 2020 13th KSEM Conference Best Student Paper Award.
+- 2020: **Best Student Paper** Award of the 13th KSEM Conference.

-- 2018 9th International Cyber Space Data Mining Competition First Place.
+- 2018: The **First Place** of the 9th International Cyber Space Data Mining Competition.